23 May 2022

 Statutory demands in the British Virgin Islands have long been a useful option for creditors of defaulting companies.
 Properly utilised, they either secure payment of the outstanding debt or provide the creditor with the benefit of a statutory presumption of insolvency to assist in their application to appoint a liquidator over the company.

-However, in the light of the recent decisions in Rangecroft Ltd v Lenox International Holdings Ltd and IS Investment Fund Segregated Portfolio Company v Fair Cheerful Ltd a reassessment is required as to whether the procedure is truly optional.
+However, in the light of the recent decisions in Rangecroft Ltd v Lenox International Holdings Ltd , IS Investment Fund Segregated Portfolio Company v Fair Cheerful Ltd , and most recently in A Creditor v Anonymous Company Ltd , a reassessment is required as to whether the procedure is truly optional.

 The Court in Lenox International highlighted the importance of following the "two-step process" to wind up a company on the basis of its insolvency.
 In its view, the creditor should first serve a statutory demand before then issuing an application for the appointment of a liquidator.
 Although the Court recognised that a creditor is not obliged to serve a statutory demand, it went on to make it clear that the Court did not encourage proceeding without a statutory demand and asked whether there was a "good reason" for "failing" to serve a statutory demand.
 The underlying rationale was informed by a desire to prevent the debtor from being prejudiced by the creditor's failure to serve a statute demand in the context of an arbitration clause of disputed effect.
 In the Court's view, the "two-step process" provided an important safeguard for the company.